muratk5n/thirdwave/en/README.md

 Liberalism is about the individual, who can think freely, but that can lead to conflicts, so you need a state to protect rights.
-Therefore, one can continue, if everyone has such inalienable rights, they do so all over the world too, a liberal state can be pushed to try to expand it abroad (be that state that protects right for others too) -- through coercion, or sometimes by force, which can entice 'the other side' to the same.
+Therefore, one can continue, if everyone has such inalienable rights, they do so all over the world too, a liberal state can be tempted to try to expand lib abroad (wanting to become that intl watcher that protects right for others too) -- through coercion, or sometimes by force, which can entice 'the other side' to the same.

 ---